leonj1/my-localstack-chaos/README.md

 - Docker and Docker Compose installed
 - LocalStack Pro authentication token

+## Development Environment Options

+### Option 1: DevContainer (Recommended)

+For the best development experience, use the provided DevContainer which includes all necessary tools pre-configured:

+1. **Prerequisites:**
+   - VS Code with the Dev Containers extension
+   - Docker Desktop running

+2. **Setup:**
+   - Open this project in VS Code
+   - When prompted, click "Reopen in Container"
+   - Set your LocalStack Pro token: `export LOCALSTACK_AUTH_TOKEN=your-token`
+   - Start development: `make localstack-up`

+The DevContainer includes:
+- Python 3.13 with development packages
+- Docker & Docker Compose
+- Terraform with latest version
+- AWS CLI configured for LocalStack
+- LocalStack CLI
+- Useful aliases and development tools

+See [.devcontainer/README.md](.devcontainer/README.md) for detailed information.

+### Option 2: Local Setup

 ## Setup

 1. Set your LocalStack Pro authentication token as an environment variable: